Menu

 • Interpersonal skills through debate and discussion

-• Literacy, Numeracy and problem-solving skills
+• Literacy, numeracy and problem-solving skills

-Topics Studied:
+Topics studied:

 Year 7

-• Where I live
+• Where I live & Map skills

 • Weather and Climate

-• India
+• China

 Year 8